dylanyeung/leetcode-browser-lock/README.md

 # Leet Lock Chrome Extension

 Leet Lock is a productivity-focused Chrome extension designed to encourage consistent LeetCode problem-solving.
 The extension locks browsing access, allowing users to manually unlock the browser for a limited time once daily or automatically unlock it upon solving a new LeetCode problem.
+When locked, the browser will redirect you if any website other than LeetCode and Google are visited.
 It provides an engaging way to stay motivated and track daily progress, integrating seamlessly with Chrome's API ecosystem.
 Future plans for the project include integration of Stripe payments to allow for additional browser unlocking.

 ## Table of Contents
 - [Technology Stack](#technology-stack)